bmeviauac01/datadriven-lab/docs/en/Lab-QueryOptimization/index.md

 ### Getting the actual execution plan

 !!! tip "If you are not using Windows"
     We are primarily using SQL Server Management Studio to get the execution plans.
-If you are not using Windows, you can also use Azure Data Studio-t to [obtain the query plan](https://richbenner.com/2019/02/azure-data-studio-execution-plans/).
+If you are not using Windows, you can also use VSCode MSSQL Extension to [obtain the query plan](https://learn.microsoft.com/en-us/sql/tools/visual-studio-code-extensions/mssql/mssql-extension-visual-studio-code?view=sql-server-ver16#query-results-pane).

 We will check the query plan the optimizer chose and the server executed in the following exercises.
 In SQL Server Management Studio, open the _Query_ menu and check [_Include Actual Execution Plan_](https://docs.microsoft.com/en-us/sql/relational-databases/performance/display-an-actual-execution-plan).